 Broughton Street is one of the city’s streets that has a handful of the most visited places in Savannah, GA.
 From famous pieces of Savannah, such as Leopold’s Ice Cream and Paris Market, to local boutiques and house museums, out of these shops and experiences you’re sure to find a must-see in Savannah, GA that you’ll love.

 For movie lovers, a first-time visitor’s guide of Savannah wouldn’t be complete without mentioning the famous Chippewa Square.
-Celebrated for being a filming location of the award-winning Forrest Gump, Chippewa Square is forever a piece of movie history and a must-see in Savannah, GA.
+Celebrated for being a filming location of the award-winning Forrest Gump, Chippewa Square guide is forever a piece of movie history and a must-see in Savannah, GA.
 Around the square are museums, theaters, restaurants and other well-known places to visit in Savannah, GA.

 Factors Walk is a historic street, considered a fascinating hidden gem by many.
 Sure to make your Savannah, GA time even more special, it stretches nearly half a mile and features secret tunnels, unique shops and spectacular views from the upper level.
 It’s one of the places to visit in Savannah, GA that keeps visitors coming back.